arrenree/KDB/README.md

 / QSQL method
 ```

-Retrieve values from column as a COLUMN
+Retrieve values from company as a single column

 ```q
 select company from t